Monday, 29 May 2023

 Do you get muscle wastage/do you have exercises to do to stop that or help circulation from sitting lots?

 No thankfully I haven’t experienced muscle wastage so I don’t have exercises to prevent that from happening.
 I do some daily physiotherapy exercises to help keep me mobile as ‘if you don’t use it you lose it’ - the exercises are also to help with my other illnesses too.
 However I have to be careful not to exercise too much as with my M.E.
-I struggle with exercise intolerance and it can worsen my M.E. if I do too much physical activity of any kind.
+I struggle with exercise intolerance and it can worsen my M.E.
+If I do too much physical activity of any kind and it causes payback and PEM even if I only do a tiny bit of physio so it’s a fine balance.

 💙 In a 2019 NICE survey 67% of people with M.E. who did GET became physically worse afterwards.

-In terms of circulation I have regular massages with a lady called Hollie who treats people with health conditions so her massages aren’t like spa treatments but more focus on my symptoms so in with my massages she works on helping my circulation.
+In terms of circulation I have regular massages with a lady called Hollie who treats people with health conditions so her massages aren’t like spa treatments but more focus on my symptoms so in with my massages one of the things she works on helping my circulation.

 Your decision and process of moving to your own home?